 For MALOUM, the verified public information provides creators with four highly useful and foundational anchors.

-First, MALOUM explicitly states that creators usually receive 80% of their monthly creator turnover.
+First, MALOUM explicitly states that creators receive payouts according to the current creator terms.
 Second, the platform allows creators to monetize their audiences through flexible subscriptions, direct tips, and direct product sales.
 Third, fans are provided with multiple high-conversion payment options.
 These include PayPal, credit card, Klarna / SOFORT, and Apple Pay.
-Fourth, the creator’s official claim to their commission arises within three days after MALOUM successfully receives the relevant payment from the processor.
+Fourth, the creator’s official claim to their earnings arises within three days after MALOUM successfully receives the relevant payment from the processor.

 These four anchors give creators a much clearer financial model than basic internal materials could support alone.
 While this information still does not answer absolutely every payout question (especially regarding exact withdrawal timing and specific platform currencies), it does provide a highly defensible commercial structure for explaining exactly how MALOUM creator payouts work in the real world.